Above photo by: https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en

 What Clothes to Pack for a German Winter

-And while you are planning your trip to the german Christmas markets, don’t forget to make a list of what to bring with you.
+And while you are planning your trip to the German Christmas markets, don’t forget to make a list of what to bring with you.
 While German winters may not experience below-freezing temperatures like some Northeastern USA destination, it can still be very cold with temperatures ranging between 33 F and 45 F. It is always a good idea to be prepared for snow, rain, and freezing winds.
-The list below are some key packing items to throw into your suitcase if you decide to visit Germany in the winter.
+The list below is some key packing items to throw into your suitcase if you decide to visit Germany in the winter.
 You can also add to this list, but make sure you have these essentials:

 - Warm sweaters